Logo BusinessBecause - The business school voice

 Average MBA work experience for top programs

-At INSEAD, the world’s top MBA in 2021, the cohort has an average of five-and-a-half years of work experience.
-That’s despite the school saying they recommend a minimum of just two years of experience before applying.
+At Columbia University, the world’s top MBA in 2023, the cohort has an average of five years of work experience.
+That’s despite the school accepting students with as little as under one years’ work experience.

-Similarly, second placed London Business School (LBS) recommends three years of work experience before applying to its MBA, yet the average across the LBS cohort is five-and-a-half years.
+Similarly, second placed INSEAD recommends two years of work experience before applying to its MBA, yet the average across their cohort is five-and-a-half years.

-Duke University’s Fuqua Business School, CEIBS, and HEC Paris all have more experienced cohorts with a higher average number of years of work experience.
+Duke University’s Fuqua Business School and HEC Paris both have more experienced cohorts with a higher average number of years of work experience.
 Most members of their respective cohorts have six years of experience.

 Some schools also require a minimum of two years of work experience to apply, and won’t accept applications below this requirement.
 Among the top 10 this includes Northwestern University’s Kellogg School of Management, CEIBS, HEC Paris, and Dartmouth University’s Tuck School of Business.

 It’s a similar story further down the Financial Times ranking.
-The average MBA work experience across the top 20 programs worldwide is also around five-and-a-half years.
+The average MBA work experience across the top 20 programs worldwide is also around 5.3 years.

 Shelly Heinrich, associate dean of MBA admissions at Georgetown University McDonough School of Business, gives two reasons for schools’ preference for more experienced applicants.